 I also wrote a piece of poetry, inspired by a book I read last month, ‘Like a mule bringing Ice cream to the sun’ by Sarah Ladipo Manyika.
 The poem got published by Brittle Paper and you can read it here.

-And now to my favorite things of the month.
+And now to my favourite things of the month.

 - The Confessions of R. Kelly by Chris Heath – R. Kelly spoke to a GQ correspondent about his childhood, career and the sexual abuse allegations against him without restrictions.
 Lovely writing.